Gulf Branch Stream Resilience Project

 The Gulf Branch Stream Resilience Project began construction in early 2026 and is expected to last through early 2027.
 To receive monthly construction updates about trail closures, detours, and project progress, please sign up through this online form.

-• In April-May, the project team is beginning the stream work, directly addressing the ongoing erosion by reshaping the channel to be in balance with the watershed and resilient even in heavy storms.
-They will install stone and log structures that are carefully designed to guide the water through the channel and prevent future erosion.
+• In July, the project team continues to advance the stream work, directly addressing the ongoing erosion by reshaping the channel and installing stone and log structures to be in balance with the watershed and resilient even in heavy storms.

-• Work is also beginning on the stormwater management practice in the meadow area that will capture, filter, and slow down 39,550 gallons of runoff.
-Existing soil will be excavated and replaced with a special soil filter bed mix that forms the workhorse of the practice.
+• The stormwater management practice in the meadow area that will capture, filter, and slow down 36,500 gallons of runoff is nearly complete.
+Soil was replaced with a special soil filter bed mix and seeding will be added.

-• As the work in each section is complete, the soil will also be stabilized.
+• As the work in each section is complete, the soil will also be stabilized and seeded.
 Once the stream work is complete, the robust, dense, and diverse replanting plan will include native canopy trees, understory trees, shrubs, and native plants tailored to site-specific locations within the stream corridor and park.

-• The initial phase of installing access paths, fencing, and tree protection and removals is complete.
-The deck matting and underlying mulch on the access paths help protect roots of nearby trees.
+• The deck matting and underlying mulch on the access paths help protect roots of nearby trees.
 Some of the logs are being saved for use as in-stream habitat logs.
 There were also several trees that were able to be harvested for wood milling, as part of a wood reuse initiative in line with the recommendations of the Natural Resource Conservation Plan.

 Trail Closures and Crossings